 At the beginning of the 16th century, along with the spread of the Reformation in Silesia, the Franciscans completely left Środa Śląska.
 Stray buildings were taken over by the town and turned into a hospital for the poor.
 In 1595, the city council decided to carry out repairs, but work on the church was rather superficial, since in 1620 renovation began again.
 During this work, the gable of the church unexpectedly fell, which demolished the roof and the vault.
 Work resumed only after a few years.
 They lasted until 1675, when the Franciscans came from the church of St. Dorothy in Wrocław to finish the renovation.
 Consecration took place in 1727, a few years before the demolition of late-medieval, wooden enclosure buildings and the construction of early modern monastery buildings.

 Two entrances led into the interior: from the west and from the north, embedded in late-gothic, ogival portals made of sandstone.
 Northern received a form with fragmented jambs, leafy heads and a mask in the key of the bow.
 The interior of the church was covered with cross-rib vaults founded in the late Gothic period, based on square pillars with stepped corners.
 There were pointed arcades between the aisles, illuminated from the north and south with high windows pierced in every bay except the south-west one.

-Despite repeated damages and unsuccessful renovations, the perimeter walls of the nave of the church, the northern chapel from the 15th century, the Gothic portal by the tower from the first half of the 15th century and the second Gothic portal in the west facade have survived to this day.
+Until today, only the former friary church of the Exaltation of the Holy Cross has survived, while the medieval buildings of the claustrum have completely vanish.
+Despite repeated damages and unsuccessful renovations, the perimeter walls of the nave of the church, the northern chapel from the 15th century, the Gothic portal at the tower from the first half of the 15th century and the second Gothic portal in the west facade have survived.
+With the exception of a fragment of the southern wall, currently covered with a modern building, the chancel has not been preserved.
+The annex on the south side of the nave, the tower and the west porch are also modern.

 Kozaczewski T., Środa Śląska, Warszawa 1965.